 The mission of the Mississippi River Basin Ag & Water Desk is to enhance the quantity, quality and impact of journalism on agriculture, water and related issues throughout the basin.

-Why cover ag and water?
+Why cover agriculture and water?

 The Mississippi River Basin spans nearly half of the continental United States.
 Millions of residents rely on the river system for drinking water, commerce and recreation.

 More than 90% of America’s agricultural exports are grown in the Mississippi River Basin, including more than three-quarters of the world’s exports in feed grains, and most of the country’s livestock.
-More than 70% of nitrate pollution in the Mississippi River comes from agriculture, which harms human health and aquatic life and contributes to the “Dead Zone” in the Gulf of Mexico.
+More than 70% of nitrate pollution in the Mississippi River comes from agriculture, which harms human health and aquatic life and contributes to the “dead zone” in the Gulf of Mexico.